kumar-github/tutorial-resources/externalized-configuration-README.md

 ### The Environment abstraction

 The `Environment` interface is a perfect example for abstraction.
 It is integrated in the container that models two key aspects of the application environment: `profiles` and `properties`.
-Here we only talk about the `properties` aspect.
+Here we only talk about the `properties`.
 Properties may originate from a variety of sources: properties files, JVM system properties, system environment variables, JNDI, servlet context parameters, ad-hoc Properties objects, Map objects, and so on.
 The role of the `Environment` object with relation to properties is to provide the user with a convenient service interface for